NadeemNicoR/TeamProjects/docs/_posts/2019-06-04-ISEE-2019-Advanced-Prototype-Presentation.md

 ## Coding Conventions:

-Coding Covention helps different developers working in the same team to read through each other codes and also following these conventions helps in developing a clean code which make it easier for maintenance and enhance its efficiency.
+Coding covention helps different developers working in the same team to read through each other´s codes, and also following these conventions helps in developing a clean code which make it easier for maintenance and enhance its efficiency.
 Coding convention that is followed through out in 405-Found are Java Code Conventions (by Oracle) - as the software is developed using Java Language so it makes sense to follow them.

 Some of the Examples from the Coding Conventions and related code fragments from our project are as follows;

-1) The convention states that files in the program should not exceed 2000 lines
+1) The convention states that files in the program should not exceed 2000 lines.

 *Every class in our program is less than 500 lines.*